OrchardCMS/OrchardDoc/Documentation/Upgrading-a-site-to-a-new-version-of-Orchard.markdown

 * Download the new version to your local machine.
 * Add App_offline.htm to the root of the site during the upgrade.
 This effectively tells the web server to return this page for all requests.
 You should put a message such as "The site is currently being updated.
 Thank you for your patience.
 Please try again later." in the file.
 * Delete what's in bin.
 This ensures that old versions of binaries that won't get replaced will not continue to be picked up by the application.
+* Delete the App_Data\Dependencies folder.
+Orchard will rebuild this folder on startup.
+This ensures that old versions of module assemblies will not be picked up by the application.
 * Extract the new version's zip file and copy what's in its Orchard folder over the server's Orchard web directory (answer yes to all prompts to overwrite).
 * Remove the app_offline file.
 * The site should be running now.
 Log-in and go into admin.